chrisc96/CarShare/README.md

 * 9.2 - Styling - View your ride listings (with rides existing) - Chris
 * 2 - Styling - Find a ride listings - Chris
+* 17 - Find a ride (with no listings listed) - Chris

 #### Already done:
 * 1 - Home page - Chris